weichihuab/ML_B-C-N/README.md

 # Description

-This respository is the machine learning implementation for predicting mechanical properties of a given compound.
+This respository is the machine learning implementation for predicting mechanical properties (bulk modulus, shear modulus, and Vickers hardness) of a given compound.
 Find more information in the preprint: https://arxiv.org/abs/2011.02038.

+The folder "includes" has a module for generating 60 features used in our study.

 # Data

-The data used in our paper is from Materials Project DFT database.
+The data used in our paper is from Materials Project DFT database (https://materialsproject.org/).
+The data.json can be found in https://github.com/weichihuab/ML_B-C-N_data.

-The python code could be executed using python 3.7.

-1. The folder "includes" has a module for generating 60 features used in this study.
-(The version of pymatgen used in features_gen.py is 2021.2.16)

-2. The data.json file contains samples from Materials Project with their chemical formula and mechanical properties like bulk and shear modulus.
+# Run the code

+### Building ML model

+  - python rf_bulk_modulus.py
+  - python rf_shear_modulus.py

-3. rf_bulk_modulus.py and rf_shear_modulus.py, can generate the following files:
+rf_bulk_modulus.py and rf_shear_modulus.py, can generate the following files:

         formula_K.json               --  data of chemical formula and bulk modulus formula_G.json               --  data of chemical formual and shear modulus